 HOW TO EXPLAIN GAPS ON YOUR CV

-At some point, people will experience becoming unemployed, including the current Covid 19 situation, whether you are a graduate struggling to find a job, or you’ve been made redundant, it can happen to anyone.
+At some point, people will experience becoming unemployed, whether you are a graduate struggling to find a job, or you’ve been made redundant, it can happen to anyone.
 If you find yourself in this situation, you shouldn’t worry about writing your CV.

 Here is our guide to help you handle the awkward gap on your application.